 But here’s the thing.

-This is something we think a lot of those smart people who work in market research often forget.
+This is something we think many of those smart market researchers forget.
 It can drive you crazy sometimes.

 The end point is a strong connection between the brand and its target audience.